-Ben Hsing’s practice focuses on litigation and trials before the U.S. district courts and the U.S. International Trade Commission, and appeals to the U.S. Court of Appeals for the Federal Circuit, concentrating on enforcement of U.S. patent rights.
-In a patent trial victory, the trial judge commented that Ben’s direct examination of an expert witness “was wonderful” and that he “never [has] seen such a thorough examination of a witness in [his] life.”全部显示
+Ben Hsing’s practice focuses on litigation and trials before the US district courts and the US International Trade Commission, and appeals to the US Court of Appeals for the Federal Circuit, concentrating on enforcement of US patent rights.
+Ben is an accomplished trial lawyer.
+In a patent trial victory, the trial judge commented that Ben’s direct examination of an expert witness “was wonderful” and that he “never [has] seen such a thorough examination of a witness in [his] life.”
+According to Chambers USA 2013, which recently recognized Ben as a leading patent litigator in New York, “senior in-house lawyers working for giants of the branded pharmaceuticals industry sing” his “praises,” stating that Ben’s “preparation was outstanding, and this really came across at the trial.”全部显示

 Representative Patent Litigation Experience